rod-nickle/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
+- Run the production web server using the `npm start` command.
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server serving using the `npm run dev` command.
+This will allow the server to continue runnnig while apply changes to the files.